 Primary jumper setting

-With early hard drives, this setting was referred to as a "master" setting.
+With early hard drives, this setting was called a "master" setting.
 However, because "master" is offensive in this context, it's better to refer to this drive as "primary" or "device0."

 The primary drive may also have a primary partition, which is the first partition containing a single file system (but is not necessarily ordered first on the drive).
 A hard drive can contain up to four primary partitions, only one of which can be "active" (bootable).
 By contrast, an extended partition can contain multiple logical partitions, each with a different filesystem.
 A hard drive can contain only one extended partition.